How To Become a Plumber (Plumbing License Guide)

 The practical exam consists of questions based on plumbing of one- and two-family dwellings and commercial installations.
 It also covers water supply protection and residential fire protection systems.

-Once you earn your master plumbing license, you’ll be able to perform just about any plumbing job available.
+Once you earn your master plumbing license, you’ll be able to perform just about any plumbing job available, including master plumbing jobs.
 You’ll also stand to make a much higher salary at your next job.

 You will need a license in order to become a plumber in just about any line of work.
 Unless you plan on doing handyman work, most plumbing companies will require you to get a license.